-Hotel De Vere At Ricoh Arena is located right inside the stadium building and even has some rooms with view on the pitch.
-It is not unreasonably priced either.
+The DoubleTree By Hilton at the Ricoh Arena is located right inside the stadium and even has some rooms with view on the pitch.
 The Novotel Coventry is located on the M6 and may be convenient if you arrive by car, but otherwise you will have to find a hotel in Coventry’s city centre.

-Tickets for Coventry City matches can be bought online, by phone +44 (0) 844 873 1883, at the Ticket Office of the Ricoh Arena, or at the City Central store at the Sherbourne Arcade in the city centre.
+Tickets for Coventry City matches can be bought online, by phone +44 (0) 844 453 9134, at the Ticket Office of the Butts Park Arena just west of Coventry’s city centre.

 Tickets can also be bought on the gate on the day of the match.
-Coventry will not sell out in League One.
+Coventry won’t normally sell out in League One.

 Relevant Internet links